cunnie/docs/ghetto_raid.md

 * The test took almost 24 hours to run; this impeded our ability to run as many tests as we would have liked
 * We would have liked to have run some of the benchmarks a second time to eliminate the possibility that our testbed changed (e.g. intense benchmarking may have caused the SSD performance to diminish towards the end of the testing)
 * We would have liked to have been able to eliminate the limitation of the 1 gigabit ethernet link; it would be interesting to see the performance with a 10Gbe link
 * The scope of the tests were very narrow (e.g. iSCSI-only, a very specific server hardware configuration).
-It might be overreaching to generalize these numbers to all ZFS fileservers
+It would be overreaching to generalize these numbers to all ZFS fileservers or even all protocols (e.g. AFP, CIFS).